Pycnogonum stearnsi: Biology

 Individual Pycnogonum stearnsi are either male or female.
 Eggs are released from gonopores on the female's legs and fertilised externally by the male who is standing on or under the female.
-He then collects the eggs and presses them against his ovigerous legs where they adhere, forming a large white mass which he carries around.
+The male then collects the eggs and presses them against his ovigerous legs where they adhere, forming a large white mass which he carries around.
 The eggs later hatch into protonymph larvae which can swim.
 These moult several times, passing through further nymphal stages before developing the proboscis and feeding method of the adult.